 Although the schism of this community with the Church would only occur years later, Senior already sensed a tendency that worried him, and he tried to explain this to me gently.
 Still, nothing prepared me for the words he would then utter regarding the good Bishop Lefebvre; I was sincerely stumped as I heard him say: “What he is doing here is Protestant.”

 Now I am far from demonizing all things Protestant, but to say this about an enterprise that prides itself on being 200% Catholic left me speechless.
 Only later would I understand what he meant, and that he was right.
 Soon thereafter came the verdict I feared: my highly respected professor counselled me not to return to Écône.
 Although deeply disappointed and rather bewildered, I complied, and in fact never again set foot in the dissident seminary.
-As far as I can remember, we spoke very little for the remaining five or six hours of the trip.
+As far as I can remember, we spoke very little for the remaining five hours of the trip.

 There is a paradox in all this.
 From that point on, I followed other roads to the priesthood and continued to distance myself progressively from traditionalist ideology.
 I also became a fan of Pope St. John Paul II (not without misgivings here or there) – he was, after all, the pope that would ordain me in 1983.
 Senior, however, did not conceal his aversion to the pontiff.
 With the passing of the years, and to my great chagrin, he withdrew more and more into the worldview of the very traditionalism from which he had rescued me in 1975.
 Nonetheless, my affection for him continued and we maintained regular contact until his death in 1999 (and an intense correspondence, though more about theological than ecclesiastical matters).

 Over the years, he shared two other matters with me which seem relevant to what I’ve written here.
 They in some way contextualize this counter-intuitive denouement of his Catholic life.
-After giving a conference to a group of the faithful, I heard him exclaim (privately): “May God deliver me from Catholic conservatives!”
+After giving a conference to a group of the faithful, I once heard him exclaim (privately): “May God deliver me from Catholic conservatives!”
 A certain pharisaism, not infrequently on display among ultra-conservatives and traditionalists (and quite alien to Senior’s soul), seemed to weigh heavily upon him.
 On another occasion he tried to explain to me why he had decided to frequent chapels of the schismatic SSPX.
-He justified himself saying that he was old and sick (heart troubles in the 80s and cancer in the 90s) and understood himself somehow dispensed from the Church’s prohibition of assisting at schismatic liturgies when approved liturgies were available.
-He said the “new” masses upset him so much that his health was in jeopardy when he went.
+He justified himself saying that he was old and sick (heart troubles in the 80s and cancer in the 90s) and understood himself somehow dispensed from the Church’s prohibition of schismatic liturgies when approved liturgies were available.
+He claimed the “new” masses upset him so much that his health was in jeopardy when he participated.
 I understood (even if I could not condone).